roopam100/cp4i-ipost-cpc-pot/APIC-labs/Developer-Portal/ReadMe.md

 ![alt text][pic12]

 6\.
-Copy the **Portal URL** and paste it in a new browser tab.
-Note: If you get a warning message that your connection is not private, follow the instructions in the previous section.
+Highlight the **Portal URL** and right click to open URL in new tab or paste it in a new browser tab.
+**Note:** If you get a warning message that your connection is not private, follow the instructions in the previous section.

 ![alt text][pic13]